imabby/katacoda-scenarios/docker-basics-images/step1.md

-Below are some basic commands that you will need to be aware of as they are used throughout the scenarios.
+Below are some basic commands that you may need to be aware of as they are used throughout the scenarios.
 I've included links to the corresponding docker documentation.

 #### Listing Images